 Producers participating in recognised accreditation programs or acknowledged practice change projects that align to or achieve more than the minimum practice agricultural standards are considered a lower priority for compliance inspections under the Reef protection regulations.

-What is a recognised accreditation program under the new regulations?
+What is a recognised accreditation program?

 What is the benefit of becoming an accredited producer?